Nolan Harrison

-Nolan Harrison III (born January 25, 1969) is a former American football defensive lineman who played ten seasons in the National Football League for the Los Angeles/Oakland Raiders, the Pittsburgh Steelers, and the Washington Redskins.
-He played college football at Indiana University and was team captain All Big 10 Honorable Mention.
-Harrison was drafted in the sixth round of the 1991 NFL Draft.
+Nolan Harrison III (born January 25, 1969) is an American former professional football player who was a defensive lineman for 10 seasons in the National Football League (NFL) with the Los Angeles/Oakland Raiders, Pittsburgh Steelers, and Washington Redskins.
+He played college football for the Indiana Hoosiers and was team captain All Big 10 Honorable Mention.
+Harrison was selected in the sixth round of the 1991 NFL draft.
 Harrison was a member of the Delta Chi Fraternity while at IU and received The Distinguished Delta Chi Award from the national Delta Chi Fraternity in 1997.
-He went to Homewood-Floosmoor High School in Flossmoor, Illinois and was a three-sport varsity letter winner in wrestling (185 pound weight class and heavyweight), track (400 m relay and mile relay) and football (defensive lineman) and in 2009 his high school football number was officially retired at a ceremony during the halftime of a McDonald's charitable basketball game being played by other former and current NFL players.
+He went to Homewood-Flossmoor High School in Flossmoor, Illinois and was a three-sport varsity letter winner in wrestling (185 pound weight class and heavyweight), track (400 m relay and mile relay) and football (defensive lineman) and in 2009 his high school football number was officially retired at a ceremony during the halftime of a McDonald's charitable basketball game being played by other former and current NFL players.